lloyd/node-toobusy/README.md

 so experiment!
 The default of 70 should get you started.

-## references
+## References

 > There is nothing new under the sun.
 (Ecclesiastes 1:9)

 Though applying "event loop latency" to node.js was not directly inspired by anyone else's work, this concept is not new.
-Here are references to others who apply the same technique:
+Here are references to others who applied the same technique:

   * [Provos, Lever, and Tweedie 2000](http://www.kegel.com/c10k.html#tips) - "notes that dropping incoming connections when the server is overloaded improved the shape of the performance curve."

-## license
+## License

 [WTFPL](http://wtfpl.net)